-The command line query tool appears at the top of your dashboards and the Query history page.
+The command line query tool appears at the top of your dashboards and the Query page.
 Use it to build out commands with SQL-style syntax.
 As you type, the auto-completion feature suggests attributes, and it flags syntax errors with a red underline.
 For more information about NRQL syntax, see NRQL reference.

 If your company uses multiple New Relic accounts across your teams, you can select the source account from the account switcher in the query tool to query the source account's data.